elegant-scipy/elegant-scipy/markdown/preface.markdown

 The Python 3 update also breaks a lot of existing 2.x code, and in some cases executes more slowly than before.
-Despite these frustrations, we encourage all users to upgrade as soon as possible (Python 2.x is now in maintenance only mode until 2020), as we hope to see most issues addressed as the 3.x series matures.
+Despite these frustrations, we encourage all users to upgrade as soon as possible (Python 2.x is now in maintenance only mode until 2020), as most issues have been addressed as the 3.x series has matured.
+Indeed, we use many new features from Python 3 in this book.

 In Elegant SciPy, we use **Python 3.6**.